Yueby/cocos-pnp/README.md

 ## Install

-After downloading the plugin, extract it and place it in the corresponding plugin folder for Cocos:
+After downloading the plugin, extract it and place it in the Cocos Creator 3.x plugin folder:

-- For 2.x, the plugin folder is `packages` in the root directory of the project.

-- For 3.x, the plugin folder is `extensions` in the root directory of the project.
+- **For 3.x, the plugin folder is `extensions` in the root directory of the project.**

 Once installed, you can use it.
 If you cannot find the plugin, try restarting the project.

+**Note: This fork only supports Cocos Creator 3.x.
+For 2.x support, please use the [original repository](https://github.com/ppgee/cocos-pnp).**

 ## Using the Plugin